MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/implementing-controls-using-typescript.md

 6. The generated solution zip file is located in `Solution\\bin\debug\`.
 7. You should manually [import the solution](https://docs.microsoft.com/dynamics365/customer-engagement/customize/import-update-export-solutions) using the web portal once the zip file is ready.

-## Adding custom components to a field or an entity
+## Adding custom components in model-driven apps

-To add a custom component like a data-set component or simple table component to a grid or view, follow the steps mentioned in the topic [Add components to fields and entities](add-custom-controls-to-a-field-or-entity.md).
+To add a custom component like a liner input component or simple table component, follow the steps mentioned in the topic [Add components to fields and entities](add-custom-controls-to-a-field-or-entity.md).

 ### See also